hereishd/K8S-Cluster-From-Scratch/Nginx-Ingress-Controller/readme.md

 <br/>
 For the standard HTTP and HTTPS traffic, an Ingress Controller will be configured to listen on ports 80 and 443.
 It should bind to an IP address from which the cluster will receive traffic from.
 A Wildcard DNS record for the domain used for Ingress routes will point to the IP address(s) that Ingress controller listens on.<br/>
  You can choose from the [plenty of Ingress Controllers](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/) available.
 Here, we will be using the [NGINX one from Kubernetes](https://github.com/kubernetes/ingress-nginx/).
-<br/></br>
+## Before you begin
 With all these basics on Kubernetes Services and Ingress, we can now plunge into the actual installation of NGINX Ingress Controller Kubernetes.
+There are 2 major deployment options:
+* Without Helm:</br>
+With this method you’ll manually download and run deployment manifests using kubectl command line tool.
+* With Helm:<br/>
+With this method, you'll be using the project repository chart.
+<br>The Helm method will be the method that I chose to use and explain here.

 ## Additional Notes